All Products

 Important

-The management account must add the account to be backed up in the region where the ECS files, NAS file systems, OSS buckets, Tablestore tables, databases on ECS instances, or ECS instances to be backed up are located.
-Otherwise, Cloud Backup cannot find the resources to be backed up, which causes backup plans or backup tasks to fail.
+The management account must add the account to be backed up in the same region as the ECS files, NAS file systems, OSS buckets, Tablestore tables, ECS databases, or ECS instances to be backed up.
+Otherwise, Cloud Backup cannot find the resources, causing backup plans to be misconfigured or backup jobs to fail.

 image